Document (album)

 1987 album by R.E.M.

-Document is the fifth studio album by American rock band R.E.M., released on September 1, 1987, by I.R.S.
+Document is the fifth studio album by American rock band R.E.M., released on August 31, 1987, by I.R.S.
 Records.
 It was their first album to be co-produced by the band and Scott Litt.
 Continuing in the vein of their previous album Lifes Rich Pageant, Document features more audible lyrics and a harder rock sound in comparison to the band's earlier releases.
 The album became R.E.M.'s greatest success at the time, giving the band their first Top 10 hit ("The One I Love") and album, peaking at number 10 on the Billboard 200.

 Composition

-Document was R.E.M.'s first album with producer Scott Litt, with whom they worked for the next decade.

 Document was R.E.M.'s first album to be co-produced by the band and Scott Litt; this was a collaboration that continued through the productions of Green, Out of Time, Automatic for the People, Monster, and New Adventures in Hi-Fi.
 The album's clear production and muscular rock riffs both helped to move the band toward mainstream success and built on the work done by Don Gehman, who had produced their previous album Lifes Rich Pageant.
 This release not only launched "The One I Love" — R.E.M.'s first Top 10 hit on the Billboard Hot 100 at number 9 — but also gave them their first platinum album.

 R.E.M. expanded their instrumentation somewhat on the album, adding a dulcimer to "King of Birds" and a saxophone to "Fireplace".
 Steve Berlin was brought in to add his saxophone skills because of a prior relationship with producer Scott Litt.
 This experimentation would lead to their adoption of the mandolin, which featured prominently on their subsequent albums Green and Out of Time; furthermore, the band's musicians began swapping instruments both in concert and the studio with an effort to create new sounds and avoid stagnation.

 The song "Strange" was originally recorded by post-punk band Wire on their debut album Pink Flag.